zant/notion-cards-action/README.md

 # Notion Cards GH Action

 This card updates a property from a page linked in a PR description.
-Commonly used to update the "Status" property of a card used to keep track of features.
+Commonly used to update the "Status" property of a card used to keep track of features

 **Variables**
 | Key | Description |